 This is not “vote swapping”—in which voters in so-called “swing” states who want to vote for third parties “swap” votes with committed Democrats and Republicans in so-called “safe” states.
 This was outlined by VotePair.org and VoteTrader.org, both now defunct.
-Unlike “swapping,” VotePact is not an attempt to “minimize the damage” of a third party run—it is designed to actually shake up the political spectrum, create a realignment and open the door to actual victory for independents.
-Also, VotePact does not result in people voting for candidates they don’t want—it frees people to vote for candidates they do want, but are held back by fear.
+Unlike “swapping,” VotePact is not an attempt to “minimize the damage” of a third party run—it is designed to actually shake up the political spectrum, create a realignment and open the door to actual victory for independents or emerging parties.
+Also, VotePact does not result in people voting for candidates they don’t want—it frees people to vote for candidates they do want, but are held back by fear because of the limitations of the voting system.
 While the Electoral College is central to “vote swapping,” it is not at all central to VotePact, though VotePact does work best if the two voters are in the same state.

 But Third Party and Independent Candidates are a Joke:

 Often third party candidates “run” for office without the slightest thought that they themselves can win.
 This mindset has often not attracted stellar candidates and has not brought out the best in would-be strong office holders.
 VotePact seeks to overturn this mindset.
 A movement along these lines, realigning the political spectrum and asserting the anti-establishment center, should be able to produce the individuals who would actually take on the mantle of running for office in a serious way.